jeremyjcheng/recipe_rating_predictor/README.md

 As college students living on campus, finding good food is more challenging than it seems.
 Dining hall meals often fall short, and the fast-paced quarter system leaves little time for cooking, especially during exam-filled weeks.
 This makes us gravitate toward recipes that are both quick and satisfying.
 Motivated by this, we set out to explore whether shorter cooking times are linked to higher recipe ratings.
 Using two datasets from [food.com](https://www.food.com/), one containing over 80,000 recipes and the other with user reviews submitted since 2008, we aim to answer the question: Is cooking time a strong predictor of user satisfaction, as measured by average recipe ratings?

-`'recipe'`, the first dataset, consist of 83782 rows (83782 unique recipes) and 12 columns, each representing information on the recipe:
+`'recipe'`, the first dataset, consists of 83782 rows (83782 unique recipes) and 12 columns, each representing information on the recipe:

 | **Column**         |                                                                                                                                              **Description** |
 | :----------------- | -----------------------------------------------------------------------------------------------------------------------------------------------------------: |